 </div>

-Whether it is article content, category description, single-page content, or any other custom field that may contain HTML, as long as you want to extract its plain text information, these two filters can provide strong support.
+No matter whether it is article content, category description, single page content, or any other custom field that may contain HTML, as long as you want to extract its plain text information, these two filters can provide strong support.

-By using flexibilitystriptagsandremovetagsFilter, we can easily control the display format of page content, ensuring clarity and tidiness of information, while maintaining the overall beauty and functionality of the website.
+By flexible applicationstriptagsandremovetagsFilter, we can easily control the display form of page content, ensuring clarity and tidiness of information, while maintaining the overall beauty and functionality of the website.